-An iconoclast with a bent for experimentation, director Paul Maunder brought the mixed flavours of social realism and the art house to New Zealand film in the 1960s and 70s, before shifting stages to concentrate on theatre.
+An iconoclast with a bent for experimentation, director Paul Maunder brought the mixed flavours of social realism and the arthouse to New Zealand film in the 1960s and 70s, before shifting stages and leaving the government's National Film Unit, to concentrate on theatre.

-Nothing he ever did at the Film Unit was how the Film Unit had ever done it before.
-Hugh Macdonald
+Nothing Paul ever did at the Film Unit was how the Film Unit had ever done it before.
+Fellow National Film Unit director Hugh Macdonald

 Sons for the Return Home tells the story of a Romeo and Juliet romance between students Sione, a NZ-raised Samoan, and Sarah, a middle class palagi.
 Director Paul Maunder shifts between time and setting (London, Wellington, Samoa) in adapting Albert Wendt's landmark 1973 novel.
 Sons was the first feature film attentive to Samoan experience in NZ — alongside themes of identity, racism and social and sexual consciousness.
 In this excerpt Sione meets Sarah's parents, and his tin'a has him scrubbing their Newtown pavement prior to Sarah's reciprocal visit.

 Pioneering soap opera Close To Home first screened in May 1975.
 For just over eight years middle New Zealand found their mirror in the life and times of Wellington’s Hearte clan.
 At its peak in 1977 nearly one million viewers tuned in twice weekly to watch the series co-created by Michael Noonan and Tony Isaac (who had initially only agreed to make the show on the condition they would get to make The Governor).
 The popular family saga carved a regular niche for local drama on screen, and the output demands were foundational in developing industry talent.